Oregon elections director fired after he details problems

 “We are still in the election process right now.
 We are reconciling, we’re dealing with problems right now as far as your signatures and communicating with voters who didn’t sign the ballots,” Druckenmiller said.
 “We’re going to have to do recounts, all of these things.
 She doesn’t understand elections.”

+Trout said in an email to The Associated Press that although he had already planned to seek a new job, he did not want to go this soon.

+“I would never leave in the middle of an election,” Trout said.
+“This is the toughest part of the election behind the scenes with the canvass, manual audit, electoral college, and recounts.
+I would not abandon my staff or the counties before the election is over.”

-Trout, in a letter emailed on Nov.
-2 to the Republican and Democratic candidates to replace Clarno, who did not run, described problems with the internet technology side of the secretary of state’s office.
+Trout, in a Nov.
+2 letter to the Republican and Democratic candidates to replace Clarno, described problems with the internet technology side of the secretary of state’s office and indicated he’d be looking for another job.

-He also said federal money had been misspent and that $11.7 million from the federal government must be returned by Dec.
-31 because the Legislature did not authorize to “spend a penny” of the funds.
+He also said $5.7 million in federal virus relief allocations must be returned by Dec.
+31 because the Legislature did not authorize it to be spent.
+Danny Moran, spokesman for Oregon House Speaker Tina Kotek, said those funds were restricted to addressing additional costs to election offices caused by the coronavirus, and required a 20% state match.
+Chiapella said the funds could not have been used to replace the antiquated Oregon Centralized Voter Registration system.

-This happened even as the Oregon Centralized Voter Registration system is so old that Microsoft no longer supports the Windows Server 2008 system that it operates on.
+Microsoft no longer supports the Windows Server 2008 system that it operates on, Trout and county election officials said.
+There is also no multifactor identification to protect it from hackers.

+To Druckenmiller, the most critical security issue is “the vulnerability of running on software that is no longer even supported.”

+“I wouldn’t do that even on my home laptop and multifactor identification is a no brainer,” he said.

-The secretary of state’s office was going to take bids — officially known as request for proposal — in October for a new system, but Clarno paused this project without consulting with the county clerks or Trout, the ousted election director said.
+The secretary of state’s office was going to take bids — known as a request for proposal, or RFP — in October for a new voter registration system, but Clarno paused it without consulting with the county clerks or Trout, the ousted election director said.

-Furthermore, Trout said calls by himself and other election officials for third-party verification systems to prevent Oregon from hacking of election systems went unheeded.

-Note: This story has been corrected to show that $5.6 million must be returned by Dec.
-31, not the entire $11.7 million.